HyShai/lastpass-pythonista/README.md

 **Note:** This only does a one-way read-only sync from LastPass - if you want to manipulate your vault in any way (delete/edit) you must still use the [LastPass iOS app][] (requires a LastPass Premium subscription - $12/yr).

 **Note:** It stores your accounts in the iOS keychain (*not* the iCloud keychain).
 Although the keychain is encrypted, there may be ways to access it from other apps.
-Please weigh your risks before using this.
+Please weigh the risks before using this.

 ### Installation: